 While the course begins each October, because the weekend course material scheduling is consistent year to year, students with enough previous experience can join programs in progress and then attend the first part of the next program to complete the course.

-From a physical perspective, you do not need to be an advanced yoga practitioner.
+You do not need to be able to do so-called “advanced” yoga poses.
 If you can do a basic Sun Salute, you’ll be fine.
 Doing Headstand is not a pre-requisite.
 Those people with advanced practices can add to the program curriculum by attending WYC’s advanced open sessions and learning from that experience as well.
 Those people with less experience and who want help developing the physical aspects of yoga can come to regular open sessions to receive help with basic pose execution.
 It helps too that the program tuition pays for the extra sessions.

 Being willing to challenge yourself on all levels is important—possibly more important than your present state of yogic knowledge and experience.
 Even people relatively new to yoga can be immersed in yogic spirit and find a new way of sharing yoga.
 So your physical abilities are of little concern.
 You need to be confident, but not physically gifted.
 And even if you have some doubts about your physical ability to be a yoga instructor, you can get over that insecurity with a little patience.
 You’ll see that physical limitations never kept anyone from being a wonderful, loving yoga teacher.
 Others in the group will be dealing with the same insecurities you have.
 If you let yourself receive love and support from the group you’ll be fine.
 Teacher training fellows often become life-long friends.

-So the most important things is to understand that you will be part of a spiritual group.
+Perhaps the most important thing is to understand that you will be part of a spiritual group.
 Yogis call it a “Sangha.”
 What makes yoga Sanghas so powerful is that they can tolerate and even foster diversity.
-Everyone believes what they believe, and while it takes an open mind to grow, you will never be required to believe a certain way.
+Everyone believes what they believe, and while it takes an open mind to grow, outside of the aforementioned belief in social justice and religious understanding, you will not be encouraged, much less required to believe a certain way.
 Yoga Sanghas support spiritual individuality even as they inspire collective spiritual joy.